GSA-TTS/identity-site/_pages/policy.md

 ### Vulnerability Disclosure Policy

-Login.gov authorizes the outside security community to perform security research for the intent of reporting discovered security vulnerabilities in the Login.gov platform.
+login.gov authorizes the outside security community to perform security research for the intent of reporting discovered security vulnerabilities in the login.gov platform.

 View our [Vulnerability Disclosure Policy](https://18f.gsa.gov/vulnerability-disclosure-policy/){:target="_blank"} for details on this policy and how to report discovered vulnerabilities.